Neon:PrairieLand

 Pride and entitlement are at the core of narcissism.

 It is not just our little family that has experienced this destructive behaviour.
 It's a toxic pattern that has been seen throughout their relationships with other family members, friends, and church folk.
-It even led to them getting kicked out of the para-church ministry they were volunteering with.
-Ironically, for disrespecting that ministry's leadership and sowing discord.
-And we came to this conclusion based solely on what my inlaws had told us about the incident.
-It was glaringly obvious as we listened.
+It even led to them getting kicked out of the para-church ministry they were volunteering with—ironically, for disrespecting that ministry's leadership and sowing discord.
+And this conclusion was solely based on what my in-laws had told us about the incident.
+It was glaringly obvious.

 Let me be clear: the Holy Spirit doesn't make you an asshole.
 It doesn't leave a multitude of spiritually and emotionally broken people behind the proverbial bus that you are driving.
 The Holy Spirit isn't a weapon to club the sheep over the head with, to exert control through spiritual disparaging, nor is the Holy Spirit used as a “temple prostitute” for our own gratification or to satisfy our lust for power, control or worldly significance.